sozu-proxy/sozu/doc/architecture.md

 Sōzu detects broken servers and redirects traffic only to healthy ones, with several available loadbalancing algorithms: round robin (default), random, least_loaded, and power of two.

-## SSL
+## TLS

-Sōzu is an SSL endpoint, powered by rustls.
+Sōzu is an TLS endpoint, powered by rustls.
-It decrypts the traffic using the SSL key and certificate, and forwards it, unencrypted, to the backends.
+It decrypts the traffic using the TLS key and certificate, and forwards it, unencrypted, to the backends.

 ## Deep dive